 Based on the above findings, FMCS has determined that no contractors are being used for services where it would be more appropriate to use Government employees.
-In addition, it should be noted that the various FPDS-NG reporting errors found during the previous year's analysis were not found during this year's analysis.
-This should be attributed to the refresher training that was provided in FY18 to all contracting personnel.
-FMCS will continue to provide ongoing training and will also continue to carefully manage and monitor its contracted work in accordance with all laws, regulations, and policies, including the guidance set forth in OFPP Letter 11-01.
+In addition, no weaknesses or challenges were identified as a result of this analysis.
+FMCS will continue to provide ongoing training to contracting employees and CORS, and will also continue to carefully manage and monitor its contracted work in accordance with all laws, regulations, and policies, including the guidance set forth in OFPP Letter 11-01.